-Unlike carob (Ceratonia siliqua), another pod legume utilized for its powder, mesquite seeds while they are too hard to eat can be ground easily with the proper appliance.
-Carob seeds, the source of "locust bean gum", on the other hand, are removed before making carob powder from the fruit or pod pulp.
+Carob (Ceratonia siliqua) is another similar pod legume utilized for its ground powder.
+Carob seeds, the source of "locust bean gum", are inedible and always removed before making carob powder from the fruit or pod pulp.
+Mesquite seeds, however, are too hard to eat but can be easily ground with the proper appliance.

 Mesquite trees are members of the legume family and thus restore nitrogen to the soil.
 The pods are sometimes referred to as "mesquite beans" for this reason, although they are botanically classified as fruits.